kodekloudhub/community-faq/docs/linux-distro.md

 Why is this?

 It indicates that the lab is running inside a container.
 The container is built from a CentOS distro, however the machine hosting the container is running Ubuntu on a kernel version of 5.4.0.
 We can also tell from this that the host is running in Google Cloud!
+Remember that the kernel is the kernel and it doesn't matter whether there's Ubuntu, Red Hat or anything else on top of it in the host machine.
+The distro in the container will access the same syscalls in the kernel which adhere to a standard.

 You should always check `/etc/os-release` to identify the distro, not `uname`.